bertmelis/bertmelis.github.io/_posts/2021-04-21-1-Certificate-management.md

 Let's create a certificate for our Cockpit control panel.
 The control panel is reachable on "cpanel.acme.com"[^1].

 [^1]: The control panel is only reachable from the LAN.
-It's domain name is defined in the router's dnsmasq service.
+Its domain name is defined in the router's dnsmasq service.

 Our infrastructure is completely ready now.
 When we want to have a certificate for one of our services we create a request and the authority signs it.
-Think of it like these real world analogies:
+Think of it like these real-world analogies:

 - bank notes backed up by a central bank
 - passports signed by a country's representative